UmerTariq1/legalize-pk/federal-constitution/article-260.md

 except in Article 49, includes a person acting as Chairman of the Senate ;

-"Chief Justice", in relation to the Supreme Court or a High Court, includes the Judge for the time being acting as Chief justice of the Court ;
+"Chief Justice", in relation to the Federal Constitutional Court or the Supreme Court or a High Court, includes the Judge for the time being acting as Chief justice of the Court ;

 “ citizen ” means a citizen of Pakistan as defined by law ;